crispab/crisp-dna/_docs/happiness-index.md

 Happiness Index
 ===============

-Our primary metric is Happiness Index.
+Our primary metric is our Happiness Index.
 It's the only thing we systemically measure and follow up.
 The scale is 1-5 and the data lives in our [dashboard](dashboard.html) (a shared Google spreadsheet).

 ![Happiness History](../assets/HappinessIndex.png "Happiness History"):https://docs.google.com/a/crisp.se/spreadsheet/ccc?key=0ApEy2bnWDb5fdG1QZzZSeUhFQWJEc2pEdkVDOHkySEE